polymerchm/flashcard/README.md

-flashcard_UI.py - the enhanced version utilizing the new ui interface in pythonista version 1.5 Flashcard_UI.pyui is the main View definiton Flash_Dict.pyui   is the Dictionaly View definitions
+flashcard_UI.py - the enhanced version utilizing the new ui interface in pythonista version 1.5
+<br>Flashcard_UI.pyui is the main View definiton
+<br>Flash_Dict.pyui   is the Dictionaly View definitions

 the original version using hydrogen has been removed.